OpenGeoHub/spatial-sampling-ml/docs/sampling.md

 models are available.
 We focus on the following spatial sampling methods:

 - Subjective or convenience sampling,
-- Simple Random Sampling (**SRS**) [@Brus2021sampling],
+- Simple Random Sampling (**SRS**) [@Bivand2013Springer;@Brus2021sampling],
-- Latin Hypercube Sampling (**LHS**) and its variants e.g. Conditioned LHS [@minasny2006conditioned;@Malone2019PeerJ],
+- Latin Hypercube Sampling (**LHS**) and its variants e.g. Conditioned LHS [@Malone2019PeerJ;@minasny2006conditioned],
 - Feature Space Coverage Sampling (**FSCS**) [@Goerg2013] and fuzzy k-means clustering [@hastie2009elements],
 - 2nd round sampling [@stumpf2017uncertainty],

-Our interest is in producing predictions (maps) of the target variable by employing regression / correlation between the target variable and multitude of features (raster layers), and where various Machine Learning techniques are used for training.
+Our interest in this tutorials is in producing predictions (maps) of the target variable by employing regression / correlation between the target variable and multitude of features (raster layers), and where various Machine Learning techniques are used for training and prediction.
-Hence spatial sampling methods are only reviewing within this context.

-Once we collect enough training points in an area we can overlay points and GIS layers to produce a **regression matrix** or **classification matrix**, and which can then be used in a Machine Learning framework to generate spatial predictions i.e. produce maps.
+Once we collect enough training points in an area we can overlay points and GIS layers to produce a **regression matrix** or **classification matrix**, and which can then be used to generate spatial predictions i.e. produce maps.
+As a state-of-the-art we use the mlr framework for Ensemble Machine Learning as the key Machine Learning framework for predictive mapping.
 For an introduction to Ensemble Machine Learning for Predictive Mapping please refer to [this tutorial](https://gitlab.com/openlandmap/spatial-predictions-using-eml).

 ## Ebergotzen dataset